-We are exploring the challenges and opportunities of technologies for creating more inclusive, fair and equitable futures.
+We are exploring the challenges and opportunities of technologies for creating new and alternative futures.

 Addressing this gap requires bringing the humanities and social sciences to the table with other disciplines, community, industry, and policymakers researching and shaping technology.

 The STuF Lab is an outcome of our earlier initiative, Our Machine, Our Selves.
-And through our signature project on Imagining Digital Sydney, we aim to establish the University of Sydney as a leader in addressing the social, ethical and inclusive challenges and opportunities of technology.
+Through cutting-edge research that integrates critical perspectives on new practices and interventions, we aim to address the challenges and opportunities of emerging technologies.

 This research analyses the uses of algorithms, or “bots”, for public lobbying campaigns, including for controversial policies and projects that militate against clear public interests.
 Industries selling risk-related commodities often suffer from a “legitimacy gap” that emerges from a divergence between what an organisation does and what the public expects of their activities.
 In response, organisations can turn to a rhetorical approach to issues management that seeks to defend them by attacking critical voices or by winning specific arguments in the marketplace of ideas.
 Over the past few years, such campaigns have increasingly moved from the mass media to social media in the pursuit of organisational goals.
 This research seeks to identify and analyse the alleged armies of bots campaigning for controversial industries, especially those associated with large-scale carbon pollution and tobacco commodities.